Tyouhn/MedNavi/README.md

 - Medical advice
   	- Using modern AI technology the program can generate <br>
   	  a medically accurate list of possible diseases and <br>
   	  advice on who to visit for a proper diagnosis.
+- Medical Term
 - User security
 	- Users may ask whatever medical questions they want and <br>
 	  not worry about other users viewing as it is password-protected.